AbhiK002/Tasky/console_version/README.md

-### This is the old non-GUI version of Tasky.
+### This is the latest non-GUI (console) version of Tasky.
 Use it anytime instead of the GUI version and they'll both still work in sync.
 ![tlogosmol](https://user-images.githubusercontent.com/68178267/155870910-63057524-5817-4ae1-9c21-79b90d0d16d6.png)
 # Tasky
 Task Deadline Tracker